rahulnahak2/etraveli-movie-rental/README.md

 8. Added Data JPA repositories and H2(in-memory) database to store movie, customer and rental details instead of hardcoding the data.
 9. Handled custom exception and validated the user input
 10. Implemented unit testing using junit and mockito to maintain and improve quality of code.
+11. Implemented java 21 features to use latest version of modern java.
 ## To-Do :
 1. More test cases can be added to achieve all corner cases.
 2. Movie catalog class need to remove once full-featured db configured in the application.
 For testing purpose I have used (H2)in-memory DB.